 Perhaps the most vulnerable type of commuters on the road - bicyclists - are susceptible to severe injuries when involved in an accident with a car.
 Child cyclists are at an even greater disadvantage.
 However, don’t let this dissuade you from teaching your kids the joys of biking.
 Simply share these bike safety tips with your children.

 For adults, in Iowa and the U.S., the number of preventable bike accidents that occur every year is harrowing; consider these bicycle accident statistics for Iowa and the greater United States:

 National Bicycle Accident Statistics - 2015

-According to the National Highway Traffic Safety Administration, there were 743 pedalcyclist fatalities in 2013.
-"Pedalcyclist" is the term coined by the National Highway Traffic Safety Administration to refer to both pedestrians and cyclists.
+According to the National Highway Traffic Safety Administration, there were 818 pedalcyclist fatalities in 2015 in the U.S. "Pedalcyclist" is the term coined by the National Highway Traffic Safety Administration to refer to both pedestrians and cyclists.
 These accidents comprised 2.3 percent of all fatal accidents in the country that year.

 Iowa Bicycle Accident Statistics - 2015

-In Iowa, there were 317 traffic fatalities in 2013, although only three of those deaths involved pedalcyclists.
-The small number of cyclists comprised 0.9 percent of traffic fatalities, putting Iowa way below the national average in terms of percentage of fatal pedalcyclist crashes.
+In Iowa, there were 320 traffic fatalities in 2015, although only five of those deaths involved pedalcyclists.
+The small number of cyclists comprised 1.6 percent of traffic fatalities, putting Iowa below the national average in terms of percentage of fatal pedalcyclist crashes.

 Iowa had far fewer pedalcyclist accidents in 2015 than did many other states.